sirbrillig/writing-testable-plugins-slides/README.md

 	}
 }
 ```

 ---

-Precept 4:</p>
+**Precept 4**:

 Use filters to pass data indirectly.

 ---

 Better to pass data directly, but...

 ---

 When passing data between functions indirectly, use a filter.

 Filters can be mocked.

 ---

 ```php
 function read_data( $post ) {
 	add_filter( 'my_data', function() use ( &$post ) {